Ashurbeyov: The mansion of the Ashurbeyovs

 The mansion of the Ashurbeyovs was built in 1904, by the architect Iosif Vikentyevich Goslavsky's project in laundry (Gogol street) street.
 There was office of their firm on the first floor.
 On the second floor lived Bala bey with his family.
 Teymur bey's brother and Teymur bey's widow lived on the third floor.
 This mansion was Teymur bey's wedding gift to his younger son Bala bey.
 Being student in Tbilisi, Bala bey fell in love with Ismet khanim Sultanova.
 Then his father decided to build luxurious house.

 Main entrances of the house were adorned with paintings, in which participated well-known artist of Baku on Bala bey's invitation.
 During March incidents some part of the mansion was plundered, but governess of Bala bey's children a Frenchwoman Greylo hung the French flag out, posing it as the building of French mission and thereby she could guard the greater part of the house against the plunder.

+The villa of the Ashurbeyovs

+The Ashurbeyov Villa was constructed in 1901 on a 7-hectare estate, financed by Teymur bey Ashurbeyov.
+Various buildings located on the estate were arranged along an elongated area and distributed across upper and lower terraces.
+Alleys and pathways played a significant role in the planning of the estate.
+The central alley began at the main gates, traversed the entire property, and ended with stairs leading to the lower terrace.
+The villa's entrance architecture and layout lacked pronounced elements of grandeur or ostentation.